siure/Limitly/README.md

 ## Troubleshooting

-- **Extension doesn't appear in toolbar:** Click the puzzle icon and pin "Time Limit Website Blocker".
+- **Extension doesn't appear in toolbar:** Click the puzzle icon and pin "Limitly".
 - **Nothing happens on a site:** Ensure the domain matches (use the base domain) and the popup shows the entry with remaining time.
 - **Want to allow a site again sooner?** Use the *Reset* button in the popup.

 Pull requests and suggestions are welcome!
-# Limitly